 Rainwater Harvesting Systems

 Rainwater is not only an excellent example of sustainable resources, it's also preferred by rural households compared to river or dam water.
-Urban households can use rainwater harvesting too to collect run-off from their roofs and reduce their need for the main water supply.
+Urban households can use rainwater harvesting to collect run-off from their roofs and reduce their need for the main water supply.
 In addition to the obvious benefits of garden and lawn irrigation, it's possible for homeowners to use rainwater for all of their water needs, which can cut down water bills by 100%.
-Homes can be retrofitted for rainwater harvesting but some may be built with certain materials (e.g., asbestos sheets, etc.) that make them unsuitable for collecting drinking water.
+Homes can be retrofitted for rainwater harvesting with new green technology, but some may be built with certain materials (e.g., asbestos sheets, etc.) that make them unsuitable for collecting drinking water.
 New homes should be able to implement the technology to provide homeowners with additional options to eliminate waste.

 The technology for recycling has really turned a corner so that more can be done with less.
 New processes can turn old tires into rubber flooring and old bottles into bricks.
 There's even a way to mix animal blood and sand to get a brick that is surprisingly durable.
 What's so amazing about these new techniques is that it's technology that can be labeled as old as time.

 Each new development gives builders more options to create buildings that don't necessarily need complex gadgets and machinery to function.
 More and more companies are trying to manufacture their products in order to fit these new objectives.
 For example, Heineken redesigned their bottles so they can be vertically stacked, which meant altering the length of the neck and introducing recessed sides to the bottle.